godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``""`` |
 +-----------+--------+

-CA certificates bundle to use for SSL connections.
-If not defined, Godot's internal CA certificates are used.
+The CA certificates bundle to use for SSL connections.
+If this is set to a non-empty value, this will *override* Godot's default `Mozilla certificate bundle <https://github.com/godotengine/godot/blob/master/thirdparty/certs/ca-certificates.crt>`_.
+If left empty, the default certificate bundle will be used.

+If in doubt, leave this setting empty.

 ----